tomasAlabes/tomasAlabes.github.io/blog/_posts/2013-02-18-Javascript-for-newbies.md

 title:  "Javascript for newbies"
 description: "Presentation for people who want to start learning about JS"
 date:   2013-02-18 12:30:16
+categories: web-development
-tags: [javascript, raphaeljs, svg, tutorial]
+tags: javascript, raphaeljs, svg, tutorial
-comments: true
-share: true
 ---

 I've made another presentation to my colleagues at work and I would like to share it.
 With you, Javascript Basics.